-- 0 Use class determined by the Network Configuration Table (NCT). - 1 Use Version 1 NetEx/IP protocol.
-This protocol is no longer supported. - 2 Use Version 2 NetEx/IP protocol.
+- 0 Use class determined by the Network Configuration Table (NCT). - 2 Use Version 2 NetEx/IP protocol.
 This protocol is used in Release 2 and above NetEx/IP products. - 4 Use Version 4 NetEx/IP protocol.
 This protocol is supported by NetEx/IP Versions 6 and above.